blando8/RAG_Chainlit_Chroma_Langfuse/README.md

       ```shell
       python run_eval.py
       ```
-8. Inspect all Traces,Datasets, and Dataset Runs in the Langfuse Dashboard (at `https://cloud.langfuse.com/`)# RAG_Chainlit_Chroma_Langfuse
+8. Inspect all Traces,Datasets, and Dataset Runs in the Langfuse Dashboard (at `https://cloud.langfuse.com/`)